stamov/GenId.jl/README.md

 * Support for fields representing widely used UUID components like machine id, random number, timestamp etc.;
 * Ability to declaratively combine them in a single Integer with custom offsets and bit lengths;
 * Custom implementations of Base 32, Crockford Base 32 and Base 64 text encoding schemes to allow for phonetic sorting for UUIDs having a timestamp component (e.g. to use the IDs as keys in a database);
+* The text encodings are output in big endian;
 * Allows to get back field values from UUIDs;
 * Ability for the user to define own fields and schemes.